Career Exploration and Research

 As you begin your career journey you will need to learn more about specific types of careers, job responsibilities, training and education, career tracks, salary and wage information, basic skills needed, challenges, etc.

-Visit the Career and Transfer Center (3-108) and explore the various books and/or information in the Career Library.
+Visit Career Services (3-108) and explore the various books and/or information in the Career Library.
 The following websites below provide you with a wealth of career planning information and advice from professionals in the field.

 Career Planning Information